draptik/2019-11-modern-linux-cli-tools/slides.md

 # Ranger

 - file explorer
 - 2 layout options
     - miller columns
     - multipane (similar to Midnight commander)
 - key bindings: see `~/.config/ranger/rc.conf` starting at line 300...
 - with image support for certain terminals
     - `iterms2`
     - `urxvt`
     - `kitty`
     - not `gnome-terminal` (!)
 - https://ranger.github.io
 - category: navigation, file system

 # bat

 - `cat` & `less` with syntax highlighting

+- From the docs:

+    _bat looks good on a dark background by default.
+However, if your terminal uses a light background, some themes like GitHub or OneHalfLight will work better for you._

 - https://github.com/sharkdp/bat